 Erskine Elementary Health Office Information

 Between six to twelve million children, including one in every 100 elementary school kids will have head lice each year.
 You should examine your child’s head, especially behind the ears and at the nape of the neck, for nits and lice if your child has symptoms (mostly itching) of a head lice infestation.
 If nits or lice are found, all household members should be examined for nits and lice every 2-3 days.
 Persons with live (crawling) lice or nits within ¼ inch or less of the scalp should be treated.
 To eliminate head lice successfully, it is very important that all treatment instructions and steps are carefully followed and completed.
 Your school is able to provide you with all the necessary information.
 If your child has live lice, you should notify parents of your child’s playmates, as well as your child’s school or child care facility, so that steps can be made to prevent further spread.
 The Cedar Rapids School District does not support a “No-Nits” policy that requires a child to be free of nits before they can return to school or a child-care facility.
-Children should be permitted to return to school or child-care after appropriate treatment is started.
 Head lice can be a nuisance but they have not been shown to spread disease.
 The information materials on the CDC’s Lice Web site are available to view or print at www.cdc.gov/lice/head.html

 FACTS ABOUT INFLUENZA